Spectral Functions of the Holstein Polaron: Exact and Approximate Solutions

-We have recently developed the momentum-space HEOM method \cite{Jankovic_preprint} that overcomes the numerical instabilities originating from the discrete bosonic bath in the Holstein model on a finite lattice.
-Within this method we calculate the time-dependent greater Green's function $G^>(k,t)$, which presents the root of the hierarchy of the auxiliary Green's functions (AGFs) $G_\mathbf{n}^{(>,n)}(k-k_\mathbf{n},t)$.
-Here, $n\geq 0$ is the number of the electron-phonon interaction events starting from the free-electron state of momentum $k$.
-The vector of nonnegative integers $\mathbf{n}$ fully describes each event (the phonon momentum and whether it is absorbed or emitted), while $k_\mathbf{n}$ is the net momentum exchange between the electron and the phonons after $n$ events.
-The hierarchical links, whose strength is determined by the electron-phonon interaction constant and the phonon absorption/emission factors $\frac{1}{2}[\coth(\omega_0/(2T))\pm 1]$, connect the AGFs at depth $n$ with AGFs at levels $n\pm 1$.
-The hierarchy is, in principle, infinite, and one actually solves the model by truncating the hierarchy at certain maximum depth $D$ so that all AGFs with $n>D$ are set to zero.
-Numerical error in the HEOM solution can originate from the finite-size effects since the method is applied on the lattice with $N$ sites, and from the finite maximum depth $D$.
-We have demonstrated in Ref.~\cite{Jankovic_preprint} that the results for relatively small $N$ (between 5 and 10) are representative of the thermodynamic limit, and we always check that the convergence is reached with respect to $D$.
-We used $6 \leq D \leq 11$ depending on physical parameters, see Sec.~\ref{HEOM_numerics} in SM \cite{SuppMat}.
+We have recently developed the momentum-space HEOM method \cite{2022_Jankovic} that overcomes the numerical instabilities originating from the discrete bosonic bath.
+Within this method we calculate the time-dependent greater Green's function $G^>(k,t)$, which presents the root of the hierarchy of the auxiliary Green's functions.
+The hierarchy is, in principle, infinite, and one actually solves the model by truncating the hierarchy at certain depth $D$.
 The HEOM are propagated independently for each allowed value of $k$ up to long times ($\omega_0t_\mathrm{max}\sim 500$).
 The propagation takes 5 to 10 hours on 16 cores per momentum $k$.
 The discrete Fourier transform is then used to obtain spectral functions without introducing any artificial broadening.
+Numerical error in the HEOM solution can originate from the finite-size effects since the method is applied on the lattice with $N$ sites, and also from the finite depth $D$.
+We always use $N$ and $D$, as given in SM \cite{SuppMat}, which correctly represent the thermodynamic limit.
+Generally, for larger $g$ we need smaller $N$ and larger $D$.
+This is why the ED method with a small number of sites could be a better option in the strong coupling regime.
+The ED method can be used more efficiently after the initial Hamiltonian is transformed by applying the Lang-Firsov transformation; see SM \cite{SuppMat}, Sec.~\ref{ED_method}.